 Casa da Janela

 This is the house closest to the fountain and the Café da Videira, and therefore the window it owes its name to is the village’s most indiscreet window.
-During the day, you can watch as your neighbours head to the fountain, and at night, you can spy on the deer as they roam through the village.
+During the day, you can watch as your neighbors head to the fountain, and at night, you can spy on the deer as they roam through the village.

-With two floors, the house has a cosy living area with a small sofa bed and two armchairs in front of the wood burner, a dining area and a kitchen on the ground floor.
+With two floors, the house has a cozy living area with a small sofa bed and two armchairs in front of the wood burner, a dining area and a kitchen on the ground floor.